jhbrown94/experimental-elm-spa-skeleton/README.md

        | EmailMsg Email.Msg
    ```

-3. Edit `Descriptors.elm` to add an import and and entry for `Page.Email`:
+3. Edit `Descriptors.elm` to add an import and an entry for `Page.Email`:
    ```
    ...
    import Page.Email as Email